 This is most obvious in Video Games, but it also applies to Board Games and Trading Card Games.
 Pinball games tend to avert this, as it's very hard to screw up pinball.
 The situation varies in the Tabletop RPG world; some licensed games are pretty poor, but many are okay and some are famously good.
 It helps that the writers are often dedicated borderline fanboys who are in the business for love (it's not likely to be for the money), and who know the subject-matter inside out.

 Of course, the ability of licensed games to sell on name alone is a major reason for their poor quality, but it's hardly the only one.
 Developers are often pressured by movie studio execs to have the game ready for release alongside the movie (which, in the studio execs' eyes, practically equates these games to tie-in action figures, lunchboxes, and other low-grade merchandise), which can shorten development time.
 Stretching the plot of a 100 minute movie into a twenty hour game can lead to a lot of filler material or serious diversions from the movie's plot.
 Licensed games also attempt to emulate the most popular genres at the time in an effort to maintain appeal — side-scrollers and Fighting Games were popular in the 1990s and more recently, Grand Theft Auto clones and shooters are common as well.
 Sometimes they will be a confusing mesh of gameplay genres as the developers attempt to figure out just what their license could be used for to fill up enough game time to push it out the door, and that's assuming the product isn't chock full of Game Breaking Bugs because of the short Q/A window.
+Perhaps worst of all, many licensed games are made by people with little (if any) knowledge of the franchise they are licensing.
+So games based on these franchises tend to completely miss what made the franchises popular to begin with.
+Thus, many licensed games are designed in a manner that has nothing to do with the plot or general style of the franchise (for example, The Riddler, instead of giving Batman riddles, might just blast him with a rifle throughout the entire boss fight).

 And despite what one might expect with a title based on a lucrative property, there is often ironically less money available than usual for a company to spend making a licensed game; a significant amount of the funding that would normally be channeled into the title's actual development is instead used up before development just to buy the license in the first place.